Ohio to Erie Trail Epic Tour

 9 Day Epic Tour

 Get to know and love the Buckeye State on one of the most iconic rail trail projects in the country.
 Stretching more than 300 miles from the Ohio River to Lake Erie, the Ohio to Erie Trail - or OTET as it's affectionately called - spans the entire state.
-It passes through three of Ohio's major cities, numerous small towns and villages, farmlands, woodlands, parks and nature preserves, as well as Amish Country.
-Most of OTET is on auto-free paved paths that are shared with hikers, horseback riders, and in Ohio's Amish Country, lots of Amish horse and buggy travelers.
+It passes through four of Ohio's major cities (Cincinnati, Columbus, Akron and Cleveland), numerous small towns and villages, farmlands, woodlands, parks and nature preserves, as well as Amish Country.
+Most of OTET is on auto-free paved paths that are shared with hikers, horseback riders, and in Ohio's Amish Country, lots of horse and buggy travelers.

 OTET is a masterpiece of state and local partnerships working together to join 22 existing trails in order to create a statewide recreation resource unlike any other.
 Occupying lands formerly used by railroads and canals, OTET also provides history lessons about the region's transportation and manufacturing, people and geography.
 Ohio had the most extensive Underground Railroad network of the 19th century.